-**UPDATE: Added more options thanks to readers!**
+**UPDATE: Added more options thanks to some reader suggestions**

-1)King of Christmas: I stumbled upon this company on Instagram and fell in love with their flocked trees.
+I stumbled upon this company on Instagram and fell in love with their flocked trees.
 The sale prices are GREAT and everyone who owns one of their trees says they are amazing and very realistic.

 This is technically a ‘trade only’ source but they can be found online at places like Amazon.

-3) Tree Time This companies Christmas trees have amazing reviews from customers and are talked about on a lot of home decor sites.
 The retail price is also similar to BH but the sale prices are a lot cheaper!

 They are the main competitor of Balsam Hill, so I’m guessing the quality is very similar if not the same.

-4) Tree Classics: This company seems very similar to Tree Time but the prices are a lot better.
+This company seems very similar to Tree Time but the prices are a lot better.
 This is probably the place I’ll get ours from, so I’ll update this post with my review if anything stands out.

 If you shop during a sale the prices are a STEAL!

-5) National Tree Company: These trees all have great reviews on Amazon and are easy to find.
+These trees all have great reviews on Amazon and are easy to find.

-6) Front Gate While I was researching this post I kept seeing recommendations from customers for these Christmas trees.
+While I was researching this post I kept seeing recommendations from customers for these Christmas trees.